rubennorte/blister/README.md

 # Blister

-Minimalist dependency injection container for JavaScript, inspired by Fabien Potencier's [Pimple](http://pimple.sensiolabs.org/).
+Minimalist dependency injection container for JavaScript.

 ## Installation

-The package is available as a UMD module: compatible with AMD, CommonJS and exposing a global variable `Blister` in `dist/blister.min.js` (910 bytes minified and gzipped).
+The package is available as a UMD module: compatible with AMD, CommonJS and exposing a global variable `Blister` in `dist/blister.min.js` (1.2 KB minified and gzipped).

 It can be installed via npm (for both Node.js and browserify/webpack), Bower or downloading it from the repository: